ArunLR12/Flask_ORM_RESTful/README.md

 Go to main working directory where the 'docker-compose.yml' and 'Dockerfile' is located and run the below mentioned command:

 * docker-compose up

+NOTE: Check for the containers that all of them are running (i.e. 'app' and 'db' containers).
+      If 'app' container is failing, try to re-run again (aleast thrice).